Routine use cases

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"What to do when short reminder windows changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: short reminder windows" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-When to do when short reminder windows changes your is useful
+When Routine adjustment: short reminder windows is useful

-For "What to do when short reminder windows changes your routine plan", the topic needs enough detail to prevent over-reading.
-In an iPhone reminder flow where the app should reduce decision fatigue, "What to do when short reminder windows changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: short reminder windows", the topic needs enough detail to prevent over-reading.
+In an iPhone reminder flow where the app should reduce decision fatigue, "Routine adjustment: short reminder windows" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether the next session should be shorter, so the first move should be observable: repeat the same sequence long enough to learn from it.
-If that choice makes the next session easier to repeat for "What to do when short reminder windows changes your routine plan", the article has.
+If that choice makes the next session easier to repeat for "Routine adjustment: short reminder windows", the article has done its job.
+If "Routine adjustment: short reminder windows" only creates more searching, pause before adding another routine.

 Section 2